Wonderful Novels That Bring India to Life

 Kim by Rudyard Kipling

-“Kim” by Rudyard Kipling follows the life of a young orphan boy in British-ruled India.
-Kimball O’Hara, known as Kim, becomes a street-smart child who blends into the vibrant and diverse cultures around him.
+Rudyard Kipling’s “Kim” is about a young orphan boy living in British-ruled India.
+Kimball O’Hara, or Kim, is street-smart and fits easily into the diverse cultures around him.
+He finds himself drawn into the world of espionage.

 4. 4